Vaughan Nelson Investment Management L.P. Sells 4,321 Shares of FactSet Research Systems Inc. (NYSE:FDS)

-Vaughan Nelson Investment Management L.P. lessened its holdings in shares of FactSet Research Systems Inc. (NYSE:FDS – Get Rating) by 3.4% during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 124,527 shares of the business services provider’s stock after selling 4,321 shares during the period.
-Vaughan Nelson Investment Management L.P. owned 0.33% of FactSet Research Systems worth $49,962,000 as of its most recent SEC filing.
+Vaughan Nelson Investment Management L.P. decreased its holdings in shares of FactSet Research Systems Inc. (NYSE:FDS – Get Rating) by 3.4% in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 124,527 shares of the business services provider’s stock after selling 4,321 shares during the period.
+Vaughan Nelson Investment Management L.P. owned 0.33% of FactSet Research Systems worth $49,962,000 at the end of the most recent reporting period.

-Other hedge funds have also bought and sold shares of the company.
-American Century Companies Inc. increased its holdings in shares of FactSet Research Systems by 10.8% during the first quarter.
-American Century Companies Inc. now owns 3,246 shares of the business services provider’s stock valued at $1,409,000 after acquiring an additional 317 shares in the last quarter.
-Panagora Asset Management Inc. increased its position in shares of FactSet Research Systems by 9.3% during the first quarter.
-Panagora Asset Management Inc. now owns 2,236 shares of the business services provider’s stock valued at $971,000 after acquiring an additional 190 shares in the last quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its position in shares of FactSet Research Systems by 7.0% during the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 5,057 shares of the business services provider’s stock valued at $2,195,000 after acquiring an additional 332 shares in the last quarter.
-Cibc World Market Inc. increased its position in shares of FactSet Research Systems by 4.2% during the first quarter.
-Cibc World Market Inc. now owns 897 shares of the business services provider’s stock valued at $389,000 after acquiring an additional 36 shares in the last quarter.
-Finally, Vontobel Holding Ltd. increased its position in shares of FactSet Research Systems by 49.5% during the first quarter.
-Vontobel Holding Ltd. now owns 1,051 shares of the business services provider’s stock valued at $463,000 after acquiring an additional 348 shares in the last quarter.
+A number of other hedge funds and other institutional investors have also bought and sold shares of the business.
+American National Bank purchased a new position in FactSet Research Systems during the 3rd quarter valued at $26,000.
+Accurate Wealth Management LLC purchased a new position in FactSet Research Systems during the 4th quarter valued at $27,000.
+Eagle Bay Advisors LLC purchased a new position in FactSet Research Systems during the 2nd quarter valued at $32,000.
+Baldwin Brothers LLC MA purchased a new position in FactSet Research Systems during the 4th quarter valued at $34,000.
+Finally, Private Trust Co.
+NA bought a new stake in FactSet Research Systems during the 2nd quarter valued at approximately $35,000.
 Institutional investors own 89.98% of the company’s stock.

 FactSet Research Systems Price Performance

-The business also recently declared a quarterly dividend, which was paid on Thursday, March 16th.
-Investors of record on Tuesday, February 28th were given a $0.89 dividend.
+The company also recently declared a quarterly dividend, which was paid on Thursday, March 16th.
+Investors of record on Tuesday, February 28th were paid a dividend of $0.89 per share.
 The ex-dividend date was Monday, February 27th.
-This represents a $3.56 annualized dividend and a yield of 0.87%.
-FactSet Research Systems’s dividend payout ratio is currently 30.90%.
+This represents a $3.56 dividend on an annualized basis and a dividend yield of 0.87%.
+FactSet Research Systems’s dividend payout ratio is presently 30.90%.

-Several equities research analysts recently weighed in on FDS shares.
-Royal Bank of Canada reissued an “outperform” rating and set a $500.00 price target on shares of FactSet Research Systems in a research report on Friday, March 24th.
-Redburn Partners raised FactSet Research Systems from a “sell” rating to a “neutral” rating in a research report on Tuesday, March 28th.
-UBS Group increased their price objective on shares of FactSet Research Systems from $399.00 to $425.00 and gave the company a “neutral” rating in a research report on Wednesday, December 21st.
-Stifel Nicolaus lowered their price objective on shares of FactSet Research Systems from $415.00 to $408.00 and set a “hold” rating on the stock in a research report on Friday, March 24th.
-Finally, Credit Suisse Group upgraded shares of FactSet Research Systems from a “neutral” rating to an “outperform” rating and increased their price objective for the company from $485.00 to $500.00 in a research report on Thursday, January 12th.
-One analyst has rated the stock with a sell rating, four have given a hold rating and five have given a buy rating to the stock.
-According to data from MarketBeat.com, FactSet Research Systems currently has an average rating of “Hold” and a consensus target price of $448.86.
+A number of brokerages recently issued reports on FDS.
+Deutsche Bank Aktiengesellschaft lowered their price target on shares of FactSet Research Systems from $477.00 to $454.00 and set a “buy” rating for the company in a research report on Friday, March 24th.
+Credit Suisse Group upgraded shares of FactSet Research Systems from a “neutral” rating to an “outperform” rating and boosted their target price for the company from $485.00 to $500.00 in a research report on Thursday, January 12th.
+StockNews.com began coverage on shares of FactSet Research Systems in a research report on Thursday, March 16th.
+They set a “hold” rating for the company.
+Redburn Partners upgraded FactSet Research Systems from a “sell” rating to a “neutral” rating in a research report on Tuesday, March 28th.
+Finally, UBS Group lifted their target price on FactSet Research Systems from $399.00 to $425.00 and gave the company a “neutral” rating in a research report on Wednesday, December 21st.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and five have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average target price of $448.86.

 FactSet Research Systems Inc (the “”Company”” or “”FactSet””) is a global provider of integrated financial information, analytical applications and services for the investment and corporate communities.
 Since inception, global financial professionals have utilized the Company’s content and multi-asset class solutions across each stage of the investment process.